 Below is some of the recent work I have done in Congress to provide meaningful tax relief and improve U.S. competitiveness through the tax code:

-• Reduce the Tax Burden for Hardworking American Families.
+• Reduced the Tax Burden for Hardworking American Families.
 I supported H.R.
 8, which permanently extended the Bush tax cuts for 99% of Americans – preventing a tax hike on the overwhelming majority of New Yorkers.
 This bill included a permanent extension of: the 10% income bracket for low-income filers, the capital gains and dividends tax rates, the child tax credit and the adoption tax credit, among others.
 It also provided a permanent patch on the Alternative Minimum Tax (AMT) to stop bracket-creep so that middle-income families aren’t unfairly taxed, and codifies a set estate tax exemption and tax rate.

-• Repeal New Tax Burdens Enacted in the Health Care Law.
+• Repealed New Tax Burdens Enacted in the Health Care Law.
 In 2011, one of the first bills to pass the House was tax legislation that repealed the health care reform law's burdensome 1099 tax reporting requirement.
 I was an original cosponsor of this bill, which President Obama signed into law – conceding that the requirement would have been harmful to small business.
 In 2015, I was also an original cosponsor of legislation that repealed the 2.3% tax on medical devices (H.R.
 160).
 The bill passed the House with strong bipartisan support and would decrease healthcare costs, cut taxes on manufacturers, and encourage medical innovation.